Thank you very much for your interest in joining our school.

 Detailed information about our school's admissions and allocation of places in recent years can be found here.
 A copy of the current admissions criteria can be found at the bottom of this page.
 Surrey CC have also produced a booklet called 'Get ready for school', which contains lots of useful information about the process of starting school.

 In the meantime, you may also find it useful to find out about our inspection reports, recent school performance data, read our prospectus and hear what we get up to from day to day at The Royal Kent School!
 There is plenty of other information available on this website which will help you to decide if it it the right school for your child.
 If there is any further information which you would like to know, please do not hesitate to contact our school office with your query.

-If you are looking to move your child to our school, it is a good idea to contact our school office first; we can tell you if there is a vacancy in the year group that you are interested in (some of our year groups are full).
-You can also arrange to come and visit the school.
-If the year group that you wish to join is full, you can join the waiting list (again, this is entirely managed by Surrey CC).
+If you are looking to move a child in any other year group to our school, it is a good idea to contact our School Office; we can tell you if there is a vacancy in the year group that you are interested in.
+If the year group that you wish to join does not have a current space, you can join the waiting list (again, this is entirely managed by Surrey CC).

 Surrey CC admissions contact information: